 Moscow Gold?
-The Soviet Union and the British left by Paul Anderson and Kevin Davey is available as a Kindle e-book here and will soon be in paperback here again.
+The Soviet Union and the British left by Paul Anderson and Kevin Davey is available here in paperback.

-‘A fine little book you can read in a day.
+‘A fine book you can read in a day.
 Anderson and Davey have taken advantage of the vast amount of research into communism since the end of the cold war.
-They wear it lightly, and refreshingly, are open about their political position.
+They wear it lightly and, refreshingly, are open about their political position.
 As members of the democratic left, they believe that communism was a disaster for left wing politics.
-It tied the left to tyranny and the lies and disillusion that went with it.’
+It tied the left to tyranny and the lies that went with it.’

 ‘Brilliant and dangerous … one wild-ride roller-coaster that soars to altitudes of unfettered wit and then plunges with a startling and implacably knowing anger.’
 MICK FARREN